jobcloud/Sylius/docs/book/orders/taxation.rst

 In order to process taxes in your store, you need to configure at least one **TaxCategory**, which represents a specific type of merchandise.
 If all your items are taxed with the same rate, you can have a simple "Taxable Goods" category assigned to all items.

-If you sell various products and some of them have different taxes applicable, you could create multiple categories.
+If you sell various products and some of them have different taxes, you could create multiple categories.
 For example, "Clothing", "Books" and "Food".

 Additionally to tax categories, you can have different zones, in order to apply correct taxes for customers coming from any country in the world.